bcgov/bcwebmaps-options/docs/web-mapping-frameworks/CWM.md

 * part of NRM ISSS environment
 * skill set required for development and maintenance available internal to government (software developer skillsets) that may not be available to business project.

-# Additional Information

-## Hosting / Development Requirements
-* Lots of customization can be done by changes to a JSON configuration file, without writing any code.
-* Is hosted with deployment via a web server (IIT managed deployment)
-* Has zero or minimal licensing fees- yes
-* The CWM library is running completely in the user’s browser, so it scales to any number of users.
-The map data it is showing is being generated on other machines, and those resources are being shared by all users.
-* Time to Market	Varies - Standard SDLC

-## End User Requirements
-* Easily FIND the web mapping application and data within the map- yes
-* Easily FIND metadata/information about the data in the web mapping application- yes
-* Easily USE the web mapping application without training (Training to use, and/or build)- yes
-* SHARE the mapping application session and its data internally within government- yes
-* SHARE the mapping application session and its data externally with non-government - yes
-* Consume and integrate local data into the web mapping application- yes  Seven popular geometry types for import
-* Consume and integrate Provincial data into the web mapping application- yes
-* Consume and integrate External data into the web mapping application (WMS, ArcGIS REST)- yes
-* Transfer data collected within the web mapping application to operational systems	- not part of CWM client.
-Application which hosts CWM needs to be able to handle this.
-* Collect data	- CWM client provides the tools, but the application needs to implement workflows
-* Edit data	- CWM client provides the tools, but the application needs to implement workflows
-* Filter or query data- yes
-* Download the data being viewed- yes
-* Prepare specific datasets for off-line use- yes
-* Add mark-ups to the map in the web mapping application- yes
-* Customize printing by modifying the legend- yes
-* Save work and return to it at a later date- yes
-* Access visualization tools in the web mapping application
-* Identify & discover relationships among features (e.g. proximity, intersection)- CWM client can make use of SOS to find features that overlap a polygon.
-* Types of training available	- Floating Help, contextual help,
-* Mobile Friendly	- No